Post-Incorporation Compliances under Companies ACT 2013

 Appointment of Auditor

 After incorporation of a company, the BOD (Board of Directors) is required to appoint the first auditor of the company within 30 days of the date of incorporation, who is a chartered accountant.
-In case the BOD does not appoint the same, they should inform the members of the Company why they should appoint the auditor within the next 90 days.
-The first auditors shall hold the office until the completion of the first AGM and would be eligible for re-appointment at the end of the term.
+In case the BOD does not nominate the same, they should inform the members of the Company why they should appoint the auditor within the next 90 days.
+The first auditors shall hold the office until the completion of the first AGM and will be eligible for re-appointment at the end of the term.